 I called the hotel chain’s 800 number, and after fifteen minutes or so, they allowed me to move my reservation to the next hotel west, in Torrington, WY, another fifteen or so miles away.
 So I got back on my bike prepared to fight the wind for another couple of hours because even that was preferable to my options in Morill.

 I was thinking of how I could describe riding into the wind at a slight angle, as I was.
-If I were in a boat, I’d say I was smiling close-hauled, which is as high as a boat can point into the wind and still move forward.
-A close-hauled course gets you there, but it takes its toll.
+If I were in a boat, I’d say I was sailing close-hauled, which is as high as a boat can point into the wind and still move forward.
+A close-hauled course is also called “beating,” or “beating to windward,” which is just as appropriate to the feeling of riding the bike into a good breeze at a forward angle: the course gets you there, but it takes its toll.
 That’s kind of how if felt today riding into the wind.
-Still, better than straight into it (“in irons”) as I would have been on the Route.
+Still, better than straight into it (“in irons”) as I would have been zig-zagging west and north on the Route.